ROCKFlows/experiments-public/sourceCode/findDatasets/readme.md

 #Usage of the project:

-This project is used to find in which datasets a specific workflow (pi, cj) obtains an accuracy rank=1.
+This project can be used to find in which datasets a specific workflow (pi, cj) obtains an accuracy rank=1.

 ##Compile the project: